Finding their shine: how Darby Pritchards built its ultra-loyal customer base

 Based in Oldbury, right in the heart of England, Andrew Darby, Faye Darby, Craig Pritchard, and Terri Pritchard sold their first piece of jewelry in January 2019.
 Their story began with Wix eCommerce and a little inspiration from their spouses: “Our wives love jewelry, so we thought, ‘Let's do something mid-range and affordable.
 Nice pieces that last well.’”

 Finding “nice pieces” proved to be one of several challenges that the company founders had to face early on.
-From learning the finer points of marketing to navigating the throes of a pandemic, Darby Pritchards emerged with invaluable lessons on how to build a thriving eCommerce business.
+From learning the finer points of marketing to navigating the throes of a pandemic, Darby Pritchards emerged with invaluable lessons on how to build a thriving eCommerce business (for more, check out our guide one how to become an entrepreneur).

 A steep learning curve